BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Experiments

 As shown in Fig.~\ref{fig:case_study}, we visualize representative sequences from BEV-ODOM2 on four datasets.
 The predicted trajectories (red dashed lines) closely match ground truth (black solid lines), demonstrating our method's high accuracy.
 We further select representative segments for right turns (R), straight driving (S), and left turns (L) from each dataset's trajectory, presenting the model's predicted dense BEV optical flow fields and their error maps.

 The BEV optical flow fields reveal that KITTI exhibits relatively gentle rotations, Oxford shows moderate rotations, while NCLT and ZJH-VO datasets from platforms without suspension show more dramatic rotations, consistent with expectations.
-These visualizations demonstrate clear motion patterns (such as arc-shaped flow fields during turns) and extremely low pixel errors (mostly below 0.4 pixels), intuitively validating the effectiveness of constructing dense supervisory signals through pose, confirming their ability to create clearer motion-representative features supporting higher-precision and more stable pose estimation.
+These visualizations demonstrate clear motion patterns (such as arc-shaped flow fields during turns) and extremely low pixel errors (mostly below 0.4 pixels), validating the effectiveness of constructing dense supervisory signals from pose alone.
+The low error levels moreover confirm that such supervision produces discriminative motion-representative features, supporting higher-precision and more stable pose estimation.
 The violin plots below further illustrate inter-frame translation and rotation errors for 51-frame sequences centered on these representative segments.
 Thanks to Enhanced Rotation Sampling and dense supervision, errors remain consistently small across different motion patterns for each dataset.